 Part Two of Developed Design

 Often its quite a hard ask to choose everything that goes into a project in one go.
-Sometimes the decisions are budget dependent, and until the project is priced a final decision can't be made.
+Sometimes the decisions are budget dependent, and until the project is priced a final decision cannot be made.

-We need to be quite specific with what is submitted to council for building consent these days, changes during or after building consent can result in costly re-work and delays to the build process as often a project can't continue until the change has been signed off by council.
+We need to be quite specific with what is submitted to council for building consent these days, changes during, or after building consent, can result in costly re-work and delays to the build process, as often a project cannot continue until the change has been signed off by council.